 Here is how to cure a molcajete:

-- Wash the molcajete with soap and water then clean with a wire brush.
+- Wash the molcajete with water then clean with a wire brush.

 - Use the pestle to grind up several cloves of garlic into a paste.
 Spread it all around the inside of the mortar.
 You can also use onion, or a combination of onion and garlic, as well as cumin seeds, rock salt, cilantro.
 Rice is another traditionally used ingredient for grinding during this initial stage.